microsoft/omi/README.md

 Property  | Purpose
 --------  | -------
 httpsport | The HTTPs port(s) to listen on.
 The default is 5986.
-Multiple ports can be defined as a comma-seperated list httpport  | The HTTP port to listen on.
+Multiple ports can be defined as a comma-separated list httpport  | The HTTP port to listen on.
 It is recommended that HTTP remain disabled (httpport=0) to prevent unencrypted communication pemfile   | The certificate to use for TLS/SSL communication keyfile   | The private key that corresponds to the TLS/SSL certificate